Commodore-Bench/Traxx/README.md

 .BIN binary files created by infiltrater.

-this is a work in progress it is not full sourse code ready to be assembled
+this is a work in progress it is not full sourse code ready to be assembled traxx_RE.kick.asm is the Reversed Engineered code to run.